 If employee contributions were made via salary sacrifice, an employer with a 30 strong workforce with an average salary of £30,000 would have been saving £1,242 NI per annum on employee pension contributions of £9,000 at the old 1% contribution level (where contributions are based on total earnings).
 But, with its employee contribution levels (and the amount of salary sacrificed) having risen to 3%, the same employer’s NI saving has rocketed to £3,726 per annum.

 When we do still come across the odd firm that doesn’t use salary sacrifice for pensions we find that they have often been put off by the idea that implementing it is likely to prove highly complex.
 But nothing could be further from the truth because an expert firm of employee benefits consultants like Chase de Vere can handle the entire process on your behalf from beginning to end.

 Even with products that have been impacted by the rule changes, many employers have failed to appreciate that employee NI relief is usually available as long as the benefit cannot be converted in cash.
 This will save an employee either 12% or 2% depending on earnings.

 But, perhaps more importantly still, our experience suggests that other factors that drive employees to take up salary sacrifice schemes can be every bit as important as NI savings.

-We find that the primary attraction is invariably the ability for the employee to spread the cost of the benefit they are purchasing over 12 months because many people don’t have access to cheap and easy credit.
+We find that the primary attraction of using salary sacrifice schemes is invariably the ability for the employee to spread the cost of the benefit they are purchasing over 12 months because many people don’t have access to cheap and easy credit.

 Employees can also greatly value salary sacrifice schemes for the fact that they do not involve having to undergo credit checks and for the convenience of having payments deducted directly from salary.